How Does Crucible Furnace Melt Temperature Accuracy Affect Die Casting Quality?

 Case Example:

-For ADC12 alloy, a melt window of 720 ±10°C yields tensile strength above 240 MPa.
-A deviation of ±20°C can reduce strength by 10–15%.
+For ADC12 alloy, keeping melt temperature at 720 ±10°C yields tensile strength above 240 MPa.
+Deviating by ±20°C can reduce strength by 10–15%.

 • Avoid overheating to minimize hydrogen pickup